Overlooked by the walls of Topkapı Palace, this playground has a jungle gym and toilets nearby.

 The Middle Gate (Ortakapı or Bab-üs Selâm) led to the palace’s Second Court, used for the business of running the empire.
 In Ottoman times, only the sultan and the valide sultan (mother of the sultan) were allowed through the Middle Gate on horseback.
 Everyone else, including the grand vizier, had to dismount.

-The great Palace Kitchens on the right (east) as you enter have been closed to the public for a number of years while awaiting restoration.
-When they reopen they may hold a small portion of Topkapı’s vast collection of Chinese celadon porcelain, valued by the sultans for its beauty but also because it was reputed to change colour if touched by poisoned food.
+The great Palace Kitchens on the right (east) as you enter have reopened following years of restoration.
+They hold a small portion of Topkapı’s vast collection of Chinese celadon porcelain, valued by the sultans for its beauty but also because it was reputed to change colour if touched by poisoned food.

 North of the Imperial Council Chamber is the Outer Treasury , where an impressive collection of Ottoman and European arms and armour is displayed.